 This is basically what all projects do: Divide the project into different delivery stages (or phases), to make it possible to plan detailed for the nearest stage, and just have a more overall planning for the future stages.
-A small project might have just one or two stages.
-The point is to take a “time out” to consider what is delivered so far, and make the Board able to make a decision to whether
+A small project might have just one or two stages, but anyway, the point is to take a “time out” to consider what is delivered so far, and make the Board able to make a decision to whether

 - The project is on track, and can be continued as planned, and